patrick-amusivwa/MS1-pawsandclaws/README.md

 #### User Stories
 * A user that wishes to donate to the charity immediately.
 The user can find a donate button immediately on the home page in a prominent positon.
 The button is clearly labelled and in a central position.
+There is also a Support Us section in the navbar that leads to the same place.

 * A user that wishes to volunteer with the charity.
 The user can find the relevent form quickly by using the navbar.
 There is also a Volunteer With Us button at the bottom of the home page, under a clear header.